ickc/pandoc-amsthm/README.md

 - <https://ickc.github.io/pandoc-amsthm/index.html>
 - <https://ickc.github.io/pandoc-amsthm/index.pdf>

+The examples in the demo copied from <[Riemann hypothesis - Wikipedia, the free encyclopedia](https://en.wikipedia.org/wiki/Riemann_hypothesis)>

 # Notes #

 The required LaTeX codes in the preamble and the CSS in HTML are provided in the template.
 So no other things are needed.
 The only non-official things are the custom templates and the filter.
 I am hoping both can make into the official pandoc.